Xiaoxu-UMCES/CBP-CDF/README.md

 -   **Fortran Script:** skill_r223_mde_allv.f(not provided here, please request it from Richard Tian)

--   **We provide some sample output from Fortran and do comparison:** See Fortran output.cvs
+-   **We provide some sample output from Fortran and do comparison:** See Fortran output.xlsx